frippz/frippz.se/_posts/2015-09-06-using-homebrew-zsh-instead-of-the-os-x-system-default.md

 ---
 title: Using Homebrew ZSH instead of the OS X system default
 description: How to switch over from the system default installation of ZSH to the Homebrew version.
-layout: post
 tags:
   - devops
   - zsh